Deveo/ember-sliding-sticky/README.md

 **Cons**

 * Only one sticky element per column.
+* Customizing offset is not supported yet.
+PRs welcome!
 * For the sticky element to appear fixed, throttling must be disabled.
 This may cause two issues:
     * Scrolling may be laggy on slow systems.
     * The sticky element may jitter slightly.